What Can I Expect When I Come for My Dental Appointment?

 At this time, non-patients coming with patients are limited to ONE necessary guardian.

 All doctors, assistants, and hygienists wear enhanced levels of PPE.
 This includes the use of face shields, N95 masks, scrubs with outer lab coats changed between patients, and HEPA filter machines that filter the air.
 We have one in each operatory and one much larger one at both the front and back of the office.
 Dentistry in the past was concerned with preventing blood borne pathogens.
 Now, we are additionally focused on airborne pathogens.
-For the foreseeable future, the dental hygienists will not be using the cavitron or piezo (vibrates and sprays out water ).

 Standards of Cleanliness